pachyderm/docs/content/2.2.x/concepts/pipeline-concepts/pipeline/spout.md

 as well as your authentication information.
 As a result, the authentication is seamless when using `pachctl`.

-!!!
-Note
+{{% notice warning %}}
-    Support for a transparent
-    authentication in our SDKs is coming soon.
-    In the meantime, check our Spout 101 example at the end of this page
-    to learn how to retrieve
-    and inject your authentication token
-    into your API client.
+Support for a transparent authentication in our SDKs is coming soon.
+In the meantime, check our Spout 101 example at the end of this page to learn how to retrieve and inject your authentication token into your API client.
+{{% /notice %}}

 To create a spout pipeline, you will need: